MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

     1. **Name**.
 Enter the name for the service plan.
 An example could be  *TeamsServicePlan*.
 Remember that the name must be unique, within the group.
     1. **Operating System**.
 Select *Windows* or your applicable OS.
     1. **Region**.
 Select *West US* or a region close to your applications.
     1. **Pricing Tier**.
-Make sure that *Standard S1* is selected, which is the default value.
+Make sure that *Standard S1* is selected.
+This should be the default value.
     1. Select the **Review and create** button.
 You should see a banner that reads *Validation passed*.
     1. Select **Create**.
 It may take a few minutes to create the app service plan.
 The plan will be listed in the resource group.

 ## Create Azure Bot resource registration

-The Azure Bot resource registration registers your web service as a bot with the Bot Framework, which provides you with a Microsoft App ID and App password (client secret).
+The Azure Bot resource registration registers your web service as a bot with the Bot Framework, which provides you a Microsoft App Id and App password (client secret).

 > [!IMPORTANT]
 > You only need to register your bot if it's not hosted in Azure.
 If you [created a bot](/azure/bot-service/abs-quickstart?view=azure-bot-service-4.0&viewFallbackFrom=azure-bot-service-3.0&preserve-view=true) through the Azure portal then it's already registered with the service.
 If you created your bot through the [Bot Framework](https://dev.botframework.com/bots/new) or [Developer Portal](../../../concepts/build-and-test/teams-developer-portal.md) your bot isn't registered in Azure.